Kevin James (broadcaster): President of the Los Angeles Board of Public Works

 In July 2013, Los Angeles Mayor Eric Garcetti appointed his one-time mayoral rival Kevin James to a key City Hall position, giving him a job as a commissioner on the Board of Public Works.
 James, who decried City Hall corruption and incompetence during his bid for Los Angeles mayor earlier in the year, said he would focus on street improvements and sidewalks in his new position.
 The commissioners meet three times a week at City Hall and serve collectively as the general managers of the Department of Public Works, which oversees city services such as lighting, beautification and street services.
 James was then chosen unanimously to preside over the powerful five-member board as president.

 Director of the Los Angeles Mayor's Office of Film and Television

 In March 2015, Los Angeles Mayor Eric Garcetti named Kevin James to the post of chief film liaison.
 James continues to serve in his role as President of the Board of Public Works, and is also now the City Hall point person on film and TV production.
 James is openly gay.

 Candidate for Los Angeles City Attorney in 2022

-James ran for the open seat of the Los Angeles City Attorney in 2022 competing in the Open Primary.
-Although he secured endorsements and raised large amounts of money, he finished fifth in the June Primary and did not advance to the General election.
+James ran for the open seat of the Los Angeles City Attorney in 2022.
+Although he secured endorsements and raised large amounts of money, he finished fifth in the June primary and did not advance to the general election.